 About the current consultation on Gatwick expansion

-To achieve this the existing runway will be widened to the north by 12 metres and the centre line will be realigned.
+To achieve their plans the existing runway will be widened to the north by 12 metres and the centre line will be realigned.
 This then complies with international safety requirements.

 Due to the size of the proposal, which takes annual passenger numbers to 76 million and aircraft movements to 386,000, it is classed as a Nationally Significant Infrastructure Project.
 This is a massive increase from the 2019 figures of 49 million passengers and 283,000 flights.